MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Wang Lu, Jindong Wang, Yiqiang Chen, Xin Qin, Renjun Xu, Dimitrios Dimitriadis, and Tao Qin. *IEEE TBD 2022*
   - Key Word: Federated learning; Batch normalization; Personalized FL
   - <details><summary>Digest</summary> We propose FedAP to tackle domain shifts and then obtain personalized models for local clients.
 FedAP learns the similarity between clients based on the statistics of the batch normalization layers while preserving the specificity of each client with different local batch normalization.

+- Provable Membership Inference Privacy. [[paper]](https://arxiv.org/abs/2211.06582)
+  - Zachary Izzo, Jinsung Yoon, Sercan O. Arik, James Zou.
+  - Key Word: Membership Inference Attacks; Differential Privacy.
+  - <details><summary>Digest</summary> We propose a novel privacy notion, membership inference privacy (MIP), to address these challenges.
+We give a precise characterization of the relationship between MIP and DP, and show that MIP can be achieved using less amount of randomness compared to the amount required for guaranteeing DP, leading to a smaller drop in utility.

 - MetaFed: Federated Learning among Federations with Cyclic Knowledge Distillation for Personalized Healthcare. [[paper]](https://arxiv.org/pdf/2206.08516.pdf)
   - Yiqiang Chen, Wang Lu, Xin Qin, Jindong Wang, and Xing Xie. *IJCAI'FL 2022*